sturnberg/OCS-Docs/Content_Portal/Documentation/Identity/Identity_User.md

 Internal server error.
 ***

-## `Get Total Count of Users`
+## `Get total count of users`

 Return total number of users in a Tenant.
 Optionally, check based on a list of requested users.
 The value will be set in the Total-Count header.
 This endpoint is identical to the GET one but it does not return any objects in the body.

 ### Request